netspooky/uJunk/README.md

 # toolz

-An unsorted collection of little tools and scripts I've made that don't fit anywhere else
+I have a bad habit of making a million gists and other pastes containing things I've made.
+I am going to start putting them all here, so that both of us can find them if needed.